vikas020807/ElasticSearchLaravel/README.md

 ## Step 4

-If you wish to clone the directory , then you can skip to Step ?.
+If you wish to clone the directory , then clone the project and add env variables mentioned below and after that do composer update .

 - create new laravel project